 We were first off as a threesome with nobody pushing from behind, so we enjoyed a relaxed pace and had time to take many pictures.

 The conditions were very good tee to green.
 The tee boxes were nice.
 The fairways were excellent.
-I really like the turf here that provides some rollout, but fluffy lies to hit from.
+I really like the turf here that provides some rollout, but also has fluffy lies to hit from.
 The rough was mostly good other than some bare or gopher mound areas scattered throughout.
 The primary rough wasn’t too much trouble, but there was plenty of the deep, deep stuff around the outer edges.
 Some areas were recently trimmed, so you might be able to find your ball and play it.
 In other areas, good luck!
 The greens were pretty good, with maybe some slight inconsistencies and bumps here and there.
 They were rolling at medium/quick speeds (natural downhill/uphill slopes are such a huge factor here).
 I wasn’t in any bunkers, but most looked nicely maintained.

 Bodega Harbour is one of California’s true hidden gems.
 It doesn’t get the attention it deserves because of its somewhat obscure location.
 Some people may only know Bodega Bay as the place where Alfred Hitchcock filmed “The Birds”—or they don’t know of it at all.
 It is a cool area with an awesome golf course that is typically more affordable than most any other seaside/ocean view course in California.
 It is absolutely a must-play if you are ever north of San Francisco.